 What is heartburn?

 Heartburn is a burning feeling in your chest just below or behind the breastbone.
-Heartburn happens when the acid that is normally in your stomach backs up into the esophagus (the tube that carries food from your mouth to your stomach).
-Some people have heartburn only once in a while.
-Other people have heartburn after every meal.
+Heartburn can occur when the acid that is normally in your stomach backs up into the esophagus (the tube that carries food from your mouth to your stomach).
+Some people have heartburn symptoms occasionally, while other people have heartburn after every meal.
 The condition can be caused by overeating, eating spicy, fatty, or citrus foods, smoking, or drinking alcohol.
 Regular use of certain medications, like aspirin or ibuprofen, can also cause heartburn symptoms.

 What is acid reflux?